Dialogue Counseling

 I work with: Adults, Couples, Teens

-I received my M.A. in Professional Mental Health Counseling with a specialization in Addictions from Lewis & Clark in Portland, and a B.A. in Psychology from Kenyon College.
+I received my M.A. in Professional Mental Health Counseling with a specialization in Addictions from Lewis & Clark College, and a B.A. in Psychology from Kenyon College.
 I have experience working with individuals, couples, adolescents, and families in private and community practices.

-As your therapist, I want to be someone who you can speak freely with, who can be there for the good and the bad as you pave a new path in your life.
+As your therapist, I want to be someone who you can speak freely with, who will appreciate the individuality and uniqueness of your lived experiences.
 I am particularly interested in working with young adults, people who feel "stuck" in a pattern of behavior, romantic relationship concerns, sexuality, anxiety, and depression.

 In my personal life, I enjoy visiting record shops and discovering new music, spending time outdoors, exercising, and watching movies with my partner.